Daisy-Wang-Dev/Daisy-Wang-Dev/README.md

 ## 👋🏻 Hey there, my name is Xueying (or you can call me Daisy :) )

-### I'm physicist turned software engineer, with a passion for user-centric products
+### I'm a physicist turned software engineer, with a passion for user-centric products

 🧠 Software Engineering @ BrainStation '23 <br>